Introduction to the Shell and Command Line on Oracle Linux

 cd -

-12. Create a new file called myfile using the echo and redirect commands.
+12. Create a new file called myfile containing the contents hello world.

 echo hello world > myfile